The Adventures of Superboy

 Crisis on Infinite Earths led to continuity problems for Legion of

-Super-Heroes stories in the 30th century.
-On New Earth, Superman never became
+was the last survivor of Krypton.
+On New Earth, Superman never became Superboy

 Supergirl never